 - Shaved fennel

-- Shredded beets (keep in mind they will bleed and tint your slaw purple!)
+- Shredded beets (keep in mind they will tint your slaw purple!)

 - Toasted seeds or nuts